micmejia/bible-dump/AMPC/Exodus/Exod 2.md

-And his sister [Miriam] stood some distance away to [^a]learn what would be done to him.
+And his sister [Miriam] stood some distance away to learn what would be done to him.